Brand Value: Why Customers Define It, Not Your Bottom Line

 Misconception 3: You Can Just Buy It Through Advertising

 This is the “if I shout loud enough and spend enough, they will come… and they will love me” fallacy.
-Entrepreneurs, often desperate for growth, pour money into advertising, hoping to buy their way into the hearts and minds of consumers.
+Entrepreneurs, often desperate for growth, pour money into advertising, hoping to buy their way into consumers’ hearts and minds.

 You can buy attention.
 For a while.
 You can buy clicks.
 Maybe even some initial sales.
 But you absolutely cannot buy genuine trust.
 You can’t buy deep-seated loyalty.
 That stuff is earned.
 Painfully.
 Slowly.
 Consistently.